 General data on lymphedema, these are some key points:

-- Experts believe that primary lymphedema is caused by a genetic mutation.
+- Experts believe that a genetic mutation causes primary lymphedema.

 - Secondary lymphedema can be caused by other conditions such as infections and inflammatory diseases.